Universal Freezing Transitions of Dipole-Conserving Chains: Blockages and fully extended states

+Importantly, blockage-free FESs can only exist for states with filling $\nu\ge\nu_c$, \emph{cf}.~\cref{sec:strongfrag}.
+Fillings $\nu < \nu_c$ are compatible with another special class of FESs, composed of a sub-FES which hosts no blockages and is surrounded by empty sites (which constitute blockages) up to the chain boundaries (note that the sub-FES can overlap with one of the two boundaries).
+We refer to the latter type of FESs and to blockage-free FESs collectively as “particle-connected” (PC) FESs, given that both types host no disconnections between the leftmost and rightmost particle.
+Appendices \ref{appendix:uniqueFES} and \ref{app:Eoftype1FESforNandX} prove the following:\\

-\emph{For any pair of $(N,X)$ values compatible with a given $L$ and with $\nu\ge\nu_c$ there exists one and only one blockage-free FES for each value of $k$.}\\
+\emph{Given an interaction range $k$, there exists one and only one PC FES within each $(N,X)$ sector.}\\

-Later in \cref{sec:weakFragNumerics} we will argue on the basis of numerical evidence that in the weakly fragmented phase of a system $S$ with any on-site dimension $d$, a \emph{necessary} condition for a Krylov sector to be the dominant one which appears in the limit in \cref{eq:ratio2} of $r_{d,k}(N,X)$ going to $1$, is for it to be mapped by the FES picture to the unique blockage-free FES associated with the chosen $(N,X)$ sector.
-The intuition behind this is that a dominant Krylov sector cannot possess the strong dynamical disconnections induced by the presence of type-1 and type-2 blockages.
+Cases in which the unique PC FES is not a blockage-free FES arise when $\nu < \nu_c$ or when the centre of mass $X/N$ is significantly far from the centre of the chain.
+From the analysis in \cref{sec:strongfrag} it will become apparent that, for any $d$, in weakly fragmented and typical $(N,X)$ sectors (see glossary in \cref{tab:glossary}) a \emph{necessary} condition for a Krylov sector to be the dominant one, i.e.~the one appearing in the limit of $r^{(d,k)}_{N,X}$ going to $1$ in \eqref{eq:ratio2}, is for it to be mapped by the FES picture to the unique blockage-free FES associated with the chosen $(N,X)$ sector.
+The intuition behind this is that a dominant Krylov sector cannot possess the strong dynamical disconnections induced by the presence of type-1 and type-2 blockages, which would otherwise further splinter it. \\

-In Section \ref{sec:weakFragNumerics} we will define “blockage-free extended states” (BES) as generalisations of blockage-free FESs that take into account the maximal on-site occupation of $d-1$ for finite-$d$ systems.
-These will have the same blockage-free FES structure in the bulk of the chain but will differ in proximity of the boundaries, given that the maximal on-site occupation prevents stacking of an indefinite number of particles on the boundary sites.
-BESs, for which an existence and uniqueness property analogous to the one for blockage-free FESs holds, will allow us to numerically argue that a \emph{necessary and sufficient} condition for a Krylov sector of a finite-$d$ system $S$ in the weakly fragmented phase to be the dominant one in a given $(N,X)$ sector is for it to contain the unique BES associated with the chosen $(N,X)$ sector.
-This perspective offers an interesting interpretation of the uniqueness of dominant Krylov sectors in the weakly fragmented phase, attributing it to the uniqueness of BESs.
+In Section \ref{sec:weakFragNumerics} we define “blockage-free extended states” as generalisations of blockage-free FESs that take into account the maximal on-site occupation of $d-1$ for finite-$d$ systems.
+These have the same blockage-free FES structure in the bulk of the chain but differ in proximity of the boundaries, given that the maximal on-site occupation prevents stacking of an indefinite number of particles on the two boundary sites.
+Blockage-free extended states, for which an existence and uniqueness property holds in typical symmetry sectors for $\nu>\nu_c$, will allow us to numerically argue for any $d$ that a \emph{necessary and sufficient} condition for a Krylov sector to be the dominant one is for it to contain the unique blockage-free extended state associated with the chosen $(N,X)$ sector.
+This perspective offers an interesting interpretation of the uniqueness of dominant Krylov sectors in the weakly fragmented phase, attributing it to the uniqueness of blockage-free extended states.